billwear/billwear.github.io/README.md

 In many ways, Emacs and I are perfectly aligned.
 Oddly, it’s more than just a tool -- it’s a reflection of how I choose to live my life.
 Through adaptability, continuous learning, community, efficiency, respect for the past, and perseverance, Emacs embodies the principles that I strive to uphold every day.

 This is why I am so in sync with Emacs.
-It doesn’t just fit my workflow; somehow, and I *know* it sounds incredibly weird,Emacs fits my soul.
+It doesn’t just fit my workflow; somehow, and I *know* it sounds incredibly weird, Emacs fits my soul.

 *73, ZL2LEB & KE5LP, wherever y'all are*